Toronto–York Spadina subway extension: Change of plans to an extension to Vaughan

 In 2000, the City of Vaughan again lobbied for a subway extension to their municipality as they planned to build a new city core (today's Vaughan Metropolitan Centre at Highway 7 and Jane Street, 2 km north of Steeles Avenue.
 This second lobbying effort was ultimately successful and led to the abandonment of the loop proposal.
-During the proposal stage of this plan, the TTC had concluded there were insufficient projected population densities to justify the line north of Steeles, with some of the new stations projected to be among those with the lowest ridership of the subway system.
+During the proposal stage of this plan, the TTC had concluded there were insufficient projected population densities to justify the line north of Steeles Avenue, with some of the new stations projected to be among those with the lowest ridership of the subway system.
 The preferred alignment and placement for four stations for the extension beyond Downsview station to Steeles (one station farther than what was planned in 1994) via York University were finalized in September 2005.
 In March 2006, the provincial government announced $670 million in funding for the extension, with the caveat that the line would also be extended to serve the future Vaughan Metropolitan Centre.
 At the time, the area around the mostly vacant Vaughan Metropolitan Centre site was occupied by big-box stores and freeways, and lacked the dense development that surrounds most other subway stations.
 The preferred alignment and placement for the two stations in York Region was finalized in 2008.

 The TTC board approved design principles for stations in 2006, before approving a station design philosophy in 2009.
 This included integrated design by architects, public art and stations to meet Toronto Green Standards.
 Consultations on the detailed design of stations took place in 2009 and 2010.

 Greg Sorbara, former deputy premier of Ontario and finance minister, was a key promoter of the TYSSE to York University and into York Region, in which his riding was based.
 In his memoirs, he said that "it would not only be great for the people in the region, but also for my political prospects".
 In 2015, Sorbara indicated that, while David Miller was mayor of Toronto, Miller was initially not enthusiastic about the extension.
 Sorbara said, "He should have been thrilled at the prospect of the province providing $670 million for more subway infrastructure, regardless of where it went."